jakubbinieda/jakubbinieda/README.md

     	webDesigner() #at MRM BB

     def achievements():
-        return "finalist of Olympiad of Technical Innovation and Inventiveness"
+        return 'finalist of Olympiad of Technical Innovation and Inventiveness'
         #to be expanded
 ```